chris-martin/chris-martin.org/in/posts/2014-08-haskell-triangle/post.md

 2014</a></blockquote>

 I wish we’d do this more often.
 I wish we’d look at these Java questions and
-say: "Look, first you need to *understand* the problem on a deeper level - So let’s implement it with more tractable mathematics ...
-Now that you understand the basics, we can get into more difficult coding topics like control flow and Java."
+say: “Look, first you need to *understand* the problem on a deeper level - So let’s implement it with more tractable mathematics ...
+Now that you understand the basics, we can get into more difficult coding topics like control flow and Java.”

 Teaching, trolling, or proselytizing?